 Let’s start with the headline: money!
 You are going to be flying halfway around the world to go and teach in China.
 You will probably have spent hundreds of bucks on flights.
 You might have sold everything you own to start up somewhere new.
 After all that upheaval, the last thing you want to do is to sign a contract for a company that’s going to screw you financially and leave you destitute for the next 12 months.

 Make sure that whatever their offer is it’s appropriate for the city.
-Living off 8,000RMB a month in a second or third tier city is fine.
-Living off 8,000 a month in Shanghai or Beijing?
+Living off 10,000RMB a month in a second or third tier city is fine.
+Living off 10,000 a month in Shanghai or Beijing?
 Not so much.
-Do your research and make sure you’ve asked about extras too.
+Do your research for the city you want, and make sure you’ve asked about extras too.
 Housing allowances, end of contract bonuses, flight allowances, performance bonuses all add up and can count for a lot.
-A school which pays you 8,000RMB with none of those things might not be as good an option as a school which includes them but pays 6,500RMB.
+A school which pays you 10,000RMB with none of those things might not be as good an option as a school which includes them but pays 8,500RMB.

 You also need to find out exactly how many hours you’re going to be teaching each week.
 30 hours a week?
 Sounds great!
 But wait, is that 30 hours in the classroom?
 What about planning time?
 Am I timetabled to work 09:00 to 21:00 five (or god forbid, 6) days a week even though I’m only teaching for 30 hours?
 Is my timetable set in stone?
 Do I always work the same hours?